 Tunneled Intra-Peritoneal Drains (IP drains) and Denver Shunt:

 In patients with metastatic disease (spread from the original site) one of the symptoms that patients can develop is fluid retention, or ascites, in their abdomen.
 There are many different causes of this fluid, but it is often very challenging to treat with medicine alone.
-These patients often initially proceed with drainage of the fluid collection via a paracentesis, placing a needle into the pocket of fluid and then using an external catheter to remove the fluid.
-If this procedure is able to improve the symptoms, but the fluid again accumulates there are two procedures that can be used to help drain the fluid without repeated trips to the hospital, either a tunneled intra-peritoneal (IP) drain or a Denver Shunt.
-Both of these procedures require an office consultation prior to placement of the device to discuss the procedure and fill out needed paperwork for supplies needed for care of the drain.
+These patients often initially proceed with drainage of the fluid collection via a paracentesis, by placing a needle into the pocket of fluid and then using an external catheter to remove the fluid.
+If this procedure is able to improve the symptoms, but the fluid again accumulates, there are two procedures that can be used to help drain the fluid without repeated trips to the hospital: a tunneled intra-peritoneal (IP) drain or a Denver Shunt.
+Both of these procedures require an office consultation prior to placement of the device to discuss the procedure and fill out paperwork for supplies needed for care of the drain.

 An IP drain is a tube that is tunneled under the skin using ultrasound guidance with one end sitting in the fluid pocket and the other end on the outside of the body.
 The tube can be opened (drained) as needed by the patient, family member or a home visiting nurse.
 This procedure can be done with local numbing medicine only or with sedation.
 It is an outpatient procedure.

 The Denver shunt is a tunneled catheter that is placed using a combination of ultrasound and fluoroscopy guidance under the skin, but the tube then tunnels from the pocket of fluid in the abdomen under the skin of the chest toward the neck.
 The catheter enters the vasculature near the clavicle (collar bone) and then is directed toward the super vena cava (large blood vessel in the chest).
 This procedure is always performed with sedation and the patient has no external drain.
 The catheter itself has a "pump chamber" or "bubble" along the tube that the patient or family member then pumps to help remove the fluid from the abdominal pocket and re-circulate it through the blood stream.
 This is an excellent option for those patients that would benefit from the extra fluid, or have been losing weight and muscle mass with repeated paracenteses.
-This procedure is always performed with an overnight hospital stay to monitor for pain and bleeding, as it is initially slightly more extensive of a procedure compared the IP drain, but once it is placed, there is less "maintenance" of the catheter as it has no external components.
+This procedure is always performed with an overnight hospital stay to monitor for pain and bleeding, as it is initially slightly more extensive of a procedure compared to the IP drain.
+Once it is placed, there is less "maintenance" of the catheter as it has no external components.

 Tunneled Pleural Catheters: